 This program area bridges learning sciences and educational practice.
 Scholarship encompasses the coordinated design and study of learning environments ranging from preschool to university education, and reaches outside of school to informal contexts for learning, like museums and after-school programs.
-Faculty interests include the design of technologies as tools for learning, prolonged longitudinal study of relations between teaching and learning, and the nature of knowledge in substantive domains of inquiry, like mathematics, science, and composition.
+Faculty interests include the design of technologies as tools for learning, prolonged longitudinal study of relations between teaching and learning, the nature of knowledge in substantive domains of inquiry, like mathematics, science, and composition, and the analysis of learning using moment-by-moment data about learning processes.
 The program of study emphasizes an apprenticeship model of scholarship with early engagement in substantive problems of learning and teaching.
 Students work in concert with faculty to develop research studies in each of the first two years of study.
 Courses are coordinated to promote the development of research and communication skills so that students can become involved with important problems in educational research.
 As students progress in the program, they continue to work with faculty, both within and outside of the department, to craft systematic investigations of learning environments.